leonyork/xk6-output-timestream/README.md

 To deploy the Timestream database run `make deploy-infra`.

 To run the tests (build, run and query steps above) run `make test-integration`.
+Note that you will need to build the k6 image first with `make build-image`.

 To destroy the Timestream database run `make destroy-infra`.